azurecitadel/azurecitadel.github.io/automation/arm/lab1.md

 1. Add the accountType to the parameters section, and use the parameter value in the resource section.
 1. Set the allowed values to be Standard\_LRS, Premium\_LRS, or Standard\_RAGRS
 1. Set the default value to be Standard\_LRS

+> accountType has moved to "sku" object in apiVersions newer than 2016-01-01.
+If your deployment fails, check the apiVersion and format at [https://aka.ms/armref](https://docs.microsoft.com/en-gb/azure/templates/microsoft.storage/allversions).

 Note that the parameter type is from a fixed list: